YiyangLi/learn-pubsub/README.md

 - The send-and-forget publisher that publishes a message to the pubsub server.
 - A long-running consumer that waits for messages from the pubsub server.

-Regardless of the size of consumers, each message will be processed by one consumer only.
+Regardless of the size of consumers, each message will be processed once by one consumer only.

 ## Install
 ### Prerequesite